-Visit Uganda- the Pearl of Africa for over 100 Years
+Visit Uganda- the Pearl of Africa for over 100 Years Plus

 Why visit Uganda?
-The answer is simple – There is no other country in all of Africa.
+The answer is simple – There is no other country like it in all of Africa.
 It is Africa, condensed into one country, the most bio-diverse country in Africa.
 It is a country that is beyond the routine Game Drives, but Personal encounters, moments of Discover Primates, Wildlife, different cultures and some of the friendliest People in Africa.
 Early Visitors to Uganda were simply amazed by what they found, Winston Churchill fell in love with Africa and popularized the Term “Pearl of Africa.”
 Though under the radar to many African Travelers, the word is getting out.

 Uganda, remains Authentic Africa with its numerous and diverse cultures, thriving and abundant wildlife, well, over half of the Mountain Gorillas in Africa, the best place to track Chimpanzees, the tallest Mountain Range in Africa, the largest Lake in Africa, extinct and dormant volcanoes, Crater Lakes in abundance, the Western Rift Valley, Kidepo Valley Park which is Africa like it was 50 years ago and on top of that one of the friendliest and Welcoming People in all of Africa and all of that without the crowds and commercialization one finds in other African Safari Destinations.